 Water boils at 212° F (100° C).
 That is, pure water being heated at sea level boils at this temperature.
-This temperature drops 1° F for every 500 foot increase in altitude (960 feet for 1° C).
-So, at an altitude of 1000 feet, water boils at 210° F. I'll explain the reason for that at the end of this article, once we've covered the question in the title.
+This temperature drops 1° F for every 500-foot increase in altitude (960 feet for each 1° C).
+So, at an altitude of 1000 feet, water boils at 210° F. I will link to a separate post that explains the reasons for this at the end of this article.

 Now, once water is boiling, it will not get any hotter, so adding more heat will not decrease the cooking time of foods.
 However, it is possible to raise the temperature at which water boils.
 Will this make foods, such as pasta, cook faster?

 As mentioned, pure water heated at sea level boils at 212° F, but most water is not pure.
 Water, unless distilled, usually has things like mineral salts, organic matter, and dissolved gases in it.
 You may have heard the terms hard water and soft water.
 Hard water has more calcium and magnesium dissolved in it, whereas soft water has more sodium.
 Hard water, by the way, leaves a ring in your bathtub, a grayish residue on the bottom of pans, and can even make white clothes a bit grayish when washed, so if you notice these things, you probably have hard water.
 If water has enough mineral dissolved in it, the boiling temperature can increase a little bit.
-In fact, when almost any solid is added to water, the boiling point increases and the freezing point lowers.1,2,3
+In fact, when almost any solid is added to water, the boiling point increases and the freezing point lowers.
+1Brown, Amy C. Understanding Food: Principles and Preparation.
+Belmont, CA: Wadsworth Pub, 2011.
+2 Wolke, Robert L., and Marlene Parrish.
+What Einstein Told His Cook: Kitchen Science Explained.
+New York: W.W.
+Norton &, 2002.
+3 Bader, Myles.
+The Wizard of Food’s the Encyclopedia of Kitchen & Cooking Secrets.
+Durham, CT: Strategic Book Pub., 2010.

 Therefore, yes, adding salt to water will increase its boiling point.
 But the question is by how much?
-Well, if you add one tablespoon of salt to five quarts of boiling water (an amount sufficient to cook some pasta), it will raise the boiling point by seven hundredths of 1° F.2 In other words, it won't make a bit of difference to how fast your pasta cooks.
-To raise the boiling point enough to make a difference in cooking time, you'd have to add so much salt your pasta would be inedible.
+Well, if you add one tablespoon of salt to five quarts of boiling water (an amount sufficient to cook some pasta), it will raise the boiling point by seven-hundredths of 1° F. 4Wolke, Robert L., and Marlene Parrish.
+What Einstein Told His Cook: Kitchen Science Explained.
+New York: W.W.
+Norton &, 2002.
+In other words, it won’t make a bit of difference to how fast your pasta cooks.
+To raise the boiling point enough to make a difference in cooking time, you’d have to add so much salt your pasta would be inedible.

 The only real reason to add salt to pasta water is to make the pasta taste better.
 Some claim it makes the pasta tougher.
 Depending on who’s talking, this is a good thing, as it keeps the pasta from being mushy, or a bad thing, as it keeps the pasta from being tender enough.
 There is almost certainly nothing to this claim.